QOS: A Quantum Operating System: Motivation and Key Ideas

 \myparagraph{Results} Figure \ref{fig:temporal_util_loads} (c) shows the average number of pending jobs for different IBM QPUs across October 2023.
 The groups of QPUs (separated by the red dashed line) have a size of 7, 27, and 127 qubits, respectively.
 There is a 49$\times$, 57$\times$, and 5.7$\times$ maximum load difference across the groups, respectively.

 \myparagraph{Implications} Load imbalance leads to long waiting times for the users and thus, low quality of service.
-Additionally, there is no 1-1 mapping between the load and performance differences between QPUs.
+However, the performance difference does not always justify the load differences between QPUs.
 For instance, the 12-qubit GHZ circuit in Figure \ref{fig:scalability_spatial} (b) performs 1.1$\times$ better on IBM Hanoi than IBM Cairo, yet the former exhibits 57$\times$ higher load.